kushalkolar/MESmerize/source/user_guides/flowchart/nodes.rst

     :class:`Source <mesmerize.pyqtgraphCore.flowchart.library.Biology.ExtractStim>`

 	Extract the portions of a trace corresponding to stimuli that have been temporally mapped onto it.
 It outputs one row per stimulus period.

+	**Note:** Stimulus extraction is currently quite slow, will be optimized after some planned changes in the Transmission object.

 	===================    ========================================
 	Output Data Column     Description
 	===================    ========================================
-	STIM_TYPE              Stimulus type, corresponds to your :ref:`Project Config <project-configuration>` STIMULUS               Name of the stimulus.
+	ST_TYPE                Stimulus type, corresponds to your :ref:`Project Config <project-configuration>` ST_NAME                Name of the stimulus
-	_EXTRACT_STIM          The extracted array based on the parameters. uuid_stim		  UUID for the extracted stimulus period
+	_ST_CURVE              The extracted array based on the parameters _ST_START_IX           Start index of the stimulus period in the parent curve _ST_END_IX             End index of the stimulus period in the parent curve ST_uuid                UUID assigned for the extracted stimulus period
 	===================    ========================================

 	============         =================